gabigab117/django-allauth-sandbox/README.md

 # Django Allauth Sandbox

-Un projet sandbox pour expérimenter avec Django Allauth et l'authentification sociale.
+This is a sandbox project to experiment with Django Allauth and social authentication.

-## À propos
+## About

-Ce projet démontre l'implémentation de l'authentification Google avec Django Allauth.
-Il s'agit d'un environnement de test pour explorer les fonctionnalités d'authentification sociale dans Django.
+This project demonstrates the implementation of Google authentication with Django Allauth.
+It serves as a testing environment to explore social authentication features in Django.

-## Fonctionnalités
+## Features

-- ✅ Authentification Google avec Django Allauth
+- ✅ Google authentication with Django Allauth
-- ✅ Gestion des sessions et des comptes utilisateur
+- ✅ Session and user account management

-## Structure du projet
+## Project Structure

-- `dashboard/` - Application principale avec la vue de profil utilisateur
+- `dashboard/` - Main application with user profile view
-- `project/` - Configuration Django principale
+- `project/` - Main Django configuration
-- `templates/` - Templates HTML pour l'interface utilisateur
+- `templates/` - HTML templates for the user interface

-## Authentification Google
+## Google Authentication

-Le projet utilise Django Allauth pour gérer l'authentification Google OAuth2, permettant aux utilisateurs de se connecter avec leur compte Google.
+This project uses Django Allauth to manage Google OAuth2 authentication, allowing users to log in with their Google account.

-## Authentification Github
+## GitHub Authentication

-Le projet utilise Django Allauth pour gérer l'authentification Github, permettant aux utilisateurs de se connecter avec leur compte Github.
+This project uses Django Allauth to manage GitHub authentication, allowing users to log in with their GitHub account.